The Final Few Moments

 “She’s only been gone one day,” Sasha said.
 “And it wasn’t a bargain.
 It was a choice we made for Erin’s sake.”

-If you want to get technical about it.
+Sure, if you want to get technical about it.
 What they had decided was this: wherever they were living and whatever company Robert was working for when Erin started high school, they would not move again until she graduated.
 Their daughter deserved stability and structure.
 Robert had moved his family five times during Erin’s elementary and middle school years, requiring his daughter to find new friends and assimilate into a new school, which she’d handled about as smoothly as any kid could, yet there was always a tricky adjustment period when Erin was the outsider looking in, searching for an opening.
 But moving every few years couldn’t be helped.
 Executives in the tech industry were constantly changing companies and relocating.
 It was the only way to advance your career.
 Acquisitions, mergers, technological breakthroughs—they can happen anywhere at any time, and you had to follow opportunity, even if it meant leaving your old life behind.

 Robert understood when he took the executive position at HealthTask the year Erin entered eighth grade that he was promising his family at least five years of stability.
 HealthTask developed and sold electronic medical records software to hospitals and large physician groups; demand for the company’s products had been accelerating and revenue growing.
 Then HealthTask acquired Medalytics and an executive with strong operational experience was needed to run the new division and to integrate its offerings into the HealthTask product portfolio, and that executive was Robert Besch and the place it had to happen was in Buffalo, where Medalytics was located.